Semaglutide in Canada: The Complete Guide to Ozempic & Wegovy

 Cost of Semaglutide in Canada

-Without insurance, Ozempic typically costs $200โ$450 per month depending on dose and province.
-Wegovy runs approximately $380โ$430 per month nationally.
-See our full province-by-province cost breakdown โ
+Semaglutide is a prescription obesity medication, and pricing varies significantly by brand, dose, and province.
+Without insurance, Ozempic typically costs $200–$450 per month depending on dose and province.
+Wegovy runs approximately $380–$430 per month nationally.
+See our full province-by-province cost breakdown →

 Frequently Asked Questions